Key Speakers

 plant ecophysiologist

-John Ferguson is a plant ecophysiologist whose research examines how ecological strategies shape plant performance, evolution, and ecosystem function.
+John is a plant ecophysiologist whose research examines how ecological strategies shape plant performance, evolution, and ecosystem function.
 As a Lecturer in the School of Life Sciences at the University of Essex, he investigates natural variation in traits such as stomatal behaviour, photosynthetic capacity, and water-use efficiency to understand how plants respond to environmental gradients and climatic stress.

 A major focus of John’s recent work is the integration of ecological strategy frameworks with high-resolution phenotyping and genetic analysis.
 By developing new methods, including hyperspectral approaches for estimating ecological strategies in situ, he aims to reveal how strategic trait variation influences evolutionary trajectories, species’ climatic niches, and vegetation–climate feedbacks.
 His research spans wild taxa and crop relatives, linking individual physiological traits to broader patterns of adaptation, resilience, and ecosystem functioning.